namdy0429/MARBLE/README.md

 }
 ```

-The paper and the results of MARBLE with 13 Java APIs are available here: [link](https://dayenam.com/MARBLE/)
+The paper and the results of MARBLE with 13 Java APIs are available [here](https://dayenam.com/MARBLE/)

 Further documentations for the source code and scripts to run end-to-end mining will be available soon.
 Currently, runnables for MARBLE are available for use, and you can find them under ```runnables/``` or release tab.
 Example client code files and intermediate results for ```javax.xml.transform``` mining are available under ```data/```.